 Additional Ways to Recruit and Hire

-Career Fairs: Cabrillo College is still planning our career fairs and hiring events for Fall 2022.
+Career Fairs: During the month of April Cabrillo College is hosting three career fairs.
 Please contact email@example.com if you're interested in participating in a recruitment event.

 Host an Info Session or On Campus Interviews: Employers are also invited to schedule an information session about their company, discuss the hiring process, and conduct on campus interviews with our students.
-To schedule an information session or interview email the Student Employment Coordinator Erin Advani.
+To schedule an information session or interview email firstname.lastname@example.org.

 Tabling On Campus - Employers are welcome to table on campus, but need to submit a request through the Welcome Center.
-Employer Campus Use Request Form & Campus Use Request Liability
+Click on vendor request form and then submit the Employer Campus Use Request Form & Campus Use Request Liability.

 Expectations for Employers Using Jobspeaker